shrideio/shoebox/src/packages/README.md

         $ sudo dotnet nuget push $PACKAGE_PATH --api-key $PUBLISHER_API_KEY --source https://packages.$YOUR_DOMAIN/nuget/v2/
         ```

-        Navigate to the feed `Feed -> v2` and verify if the packages is successfully uploaded.
+        Navigate to the feed `Feed -> v2` and verify if the package is successfully uploaded.

 > IMPORTANT: Despite Proget advertising the Docker registry feature, it does not work correctly when the service is hosted in a Linux container due to the following issue [Docker Push to Proget Container Registry fails](https://forums.inedo.com/topic/2788/docker-push-to-proget-container-registry-fails).